 Bacterial pneumonia can occur on its own or develop after you've had a viral cold or the flu.
 Bacterial pneumonia often affects just one lobe, or area, of a lung.
 When this happens, the condition is called lobar pneumonia.

-Most of the time, the body filters germs out of the air that we breathe to protect the lungs from infection.
-Your immune system, the shape of your nose and throat, your ability to cough, and fine, hair-like structures called cilia (SIL-e-ah) help stop the germs from reaching your lungs.
-(For more information, go to the Diseases and Conditions Index How the Lungs Work article.)
+Most of the time, the body filters bacteria out of the air that we breathe to protect the lungs from infection.
+Your immune system, the shape of your nose and throat, your ability to cough, and fine, hair-like structures called cilia help stop the germs from reaching your lungs.
+Read How the Lungs Work for more information.

 - Your immune system is weak